 In Hawaii, an “aloha shirt” refers to what non-locals would call a Hawaiian shirt.
 You know what I’m talking about – those brightly colored shirts with an absurd number of hibiscus flowers that tourist families all wear to match.
 Yeah, those.

 Places and Directions

-Lanai: In addition to being the name of a very small, 3,000-person Hawaiian island, the term “lanai” is also used to mean “balcony”.
+Lanai: In addition to being the name of a very small, 3,000-person Hawaiian island (which is totally worth a visit), the term “lanai” is also used to mean “balcony”.